 Many (almost all?) vehicles will be aimed at capture systems associated with construction orbit stations; multi-thousand tonne assemblies in geosynchronous (but highly elliptical and not geostationary) orbits.
 Lunar and solar tides will shift station apogee relative to the apogee of a vehicle launch, and both station and vehicle will need small ongoing thrust to line up and synchronize with each other.

 A one day (sidereal, 86164 seconds) construction orbit has a 8378 km perigee radius (above crowded LEO) and a 75950 km apogee radius, a semimajor axis of 42614 km (the same as a geostationary orbit), and an apogee velocity of 1022 m/s .
-A vehicle launched from an 80 kilometer altitude (6458 km radius) launch loop to the same 75950 km apogee radius will arrive with a velocity deficit of 114 meters per second, which will be added with a catch wire arrest system similar to an aircraft carrier landing system ... though the "deck" will be kilometers long, we can spool up lots of catch wire.
-We can use the captured energy for power for electric engines, perhaps with some additional velocity supplied by propellant exhaust (hydrogen peroxide?).
+A vehicle launched from an 80 kilometer altitude (6458 km radius) launch loop to the same 75950 km apogee radius will arrive with a velocity deficit of 114 meters per second, which will be provided by gossamer nets launched from the destination station and into the path of the incoming vehicle.
+This vaguely resembles an aircraft carrier's on-deck arrest cables ... though the "deck" may be tens of kilometers long.